zaidpathanGit/PHP-CI-MODCON/README.md

 ## Pre-Requirements

 * Should know basics programming of PHP and OOP.
-* `PHP CodeIgnitor` framework in your system.
+* `PHP CodeIgnitor` framework setup in your system.
 Or you can download it from here [Download CodeIgnitor](https://codeigniter.com/download).
 * Basics of working with `Controllers` and `Models` in `PHP CodeIgnitor`.
 * SQL database.